Raiondesu/eventhoven/README.md

 ### `emit`

-> Creates event emitters for an event-map
+Creates event emitters for an event-map.

+> Note, that the function is [curried](#currying), which means that it must be called partially

 **Parameters**: